jahnavibattu02/MachineLearning/Linear Regression/README.md

 # House Price Prediction with LinearRegression

-In this i'm going to predict the price of a house using information like its location, area, no. of rooms etc. You'll use the dataset from the [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition on [Kaggle](https://kaggle.com).
+We Need to predict the price of a house using information like its location, area, no. of rooms etc. We will use the dataset from the [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition on [Kaggle](https://kaggle.com).

 We'll follow a step-by-step process to train our model:
 1. Download and explore the data